 If your cat enjoys chasing and pawing at things, it can leave them with nothing to do but sleep when they’re alone without a human to simulate life in the toy.
 However, there are toys that work around this.
 Automatic toys like this are great for keeping your cat moving when you’re not around.
 This is also well reinforced, so you don’t have to worry about your cat chewing it open to find a battery.

 Others like this are simpler, with things moving about on tracks.
 This lets a cat hit the ball to try and dislodge it, but with the track being set up to keep them working at it for quite a while.
 These toys are great for some hands-off play.

 Toys Using Treats

 If your cat needs the encouragement to get up and active while you’re not home, then toys using treats are a great motivator.
 Even without a human there to prod them into playing a cat is going to be active in trying to get a treat out from these toys.

-This treat toy is a solid choice.
+A Kong is a solid choice here, dog and cat owners use these in pretty much the same way.
 You stuff it with treats, then your cat has to knock it around in an attempt to get the treats out.

 Puzzles like this one are also a good choice for a cat.
 This will challenge them mentally to get at their treats.

 Toys like this that are stuffed with catnip can be great for motivating tired or lazy cats!
 The pets that might have some problems with getting up and active can often be motivated by a treat or some catnip.
 These toys work by encouraging your cat to hunt them.
 The extra bonus is that chewing the toy helps with exfoliating dental plaque build-ups to improve dental health.
 These are great for cats that might be on a bit of a diet that rules out treat related toys.